outreachy/website/docs/onboarding-coordinator-flow.md

  - [ ] Information for the coordinators and mentors:
    - [ ] Benefits of the project to the intern
    - [ ] Importance of the project to the community
    - [x] How long has the project accepted contributions from external contributors?
-(Note that new projects without a community are not allowed for Outreachy projects, but may be approved for GSoC.)
      - [x] 0-3 months
      - [x] 3-6 months
      - [x] 6-12 months